JetBrains/lets-plot-kotlin/README_DEV.md

 #### Example applications

-The [lets-plot-mini-apps](https://github.com/alshan/lets-plot-mini-apps) GitHub repository contains examples of using the Lets-Plot Kotlin API in JVM and Kotlin-JS projects.
+The [lets-plot-mini-apps](https://github.com/alshan/lets-plot-mini-apps) GitHub repository contains examples of using the Lets-Plot Kotlin API in JVM and Kotlin/JS projects.

 You will also find similar "minimal" apps in this repository.